bdwilson/KP3S/3dTouch.md

 # Warnings
 Incorrectly configuring this may damage your heat bed sheet - if you have an older magnetic sheet, it's best to try to get things dialed in using it before using a "newer" bed.
-If you damaage it, you can always try to fill the bigger holes with some rectorseal.
+If you damage it, you can always try to fill the bigger holes with some rectorseal.

 # Installation